Home videos can be more than just a hobby — they can be a money-maker, for businesses and individuals alike.

 - How-to demonstrations

-- Animal activities (the hilariously weird things your dogs do)
+- Animal activities (the hilariously weird things your pets do)

 If you’re seriously considering getting into YouTube to make money (or you’re dying to know how people can successfully make so much money off of videos), here are the different routes you can take.